Easy No Knead Sourdough Bagels

 How long do these no knead sourdough bagels take?

-The “fastest” option is room temperature bulk fermentation.
-This will take 12-16 hours at room temperature for the dough to double in volume.
-The range of time depends on the room temperature and season.
+The faster option is room temperature, where the dough will take about 12-16 hours to double in size.
+The exact timing depends on the temperature of your kitchen and the season.

 How to make No Knead Sourdough Bagels